westerndigitalcorporation/zonedstorage.io/docs/tools/util-linux.md

 # Linux System Utilities

 *util-linux* is, as the documentation of the *util-linux* project itself says, a random collection of Linux&reg; utilities.
-The *util-linux* project is hosted
+The *util-linux* project is hosted <a href="https://github.com/karelzak/util-linux" target="_blank">here on GitHub</a>
-<a href="https://github.com/karelzak/util-linux" target="_blank">here on GitHub</a> or <a href="https://github.com/util-linux/util-linux" target=_blank">here on Github</a>.
-This project is packaged in most distributions under the name
+and <a href="https://github.com/util-linux/util-linux" target="_blank">here</a>.
-*util-linux* and is installed by default.
+This project is packaged in most distributions under the name *util-linux* and is installed by default.

 *util-linux* provides (among other utilities) the *lsblk* and *blkzone* command-line tools, which are used to list zoned block devices and to obtain